 Need a sourdough starter?
 Learn how to make one from scratch at home with this tutorial.
 Or, if you aren’t up for making a starter from scratch, feel free to pick up a dry (but alive!) organic sourdough starter the Homestead and Chill shop.
 All it needs a little water, flour, and few days to get active again.

 Step 1: Ready Your Sourdough Starter

-Ensure your sourdough starter is at peak activity, ready for use in a recipe.
+We usually make sourdough cornbread with starter that is at peak activity.
 This usually involves feeding it at least once or twice several hours before using it, depending on how you had it stored.
 A sourdough starter is considered at peak activity when it is bubbling in its container, has more than doubled in size, is no longer expanding, but hasn’t yet started to fall back down and deflate.

 We like our sourdough starter to be at 100% hydration for this recipe, meaning it was fed equal parts water and flour by weight.
 For more tips on feeding, storing, and caring for a sourdough starter, see this article.